hjelliott/hjelliott.github.io/_posts/2024-02-13-Directors-and-AI.md

 ---
 layout: post
-title:  Embracing Generative AI: A Director's Guide to the Future of Corporate Governance
+title:  Embracing Generative AI - A Director's Guide to the Future of Corporate Governance
 excerpt_separator: <!--more-->
 ---